Dear Construction Specifier:

 SMACNA supports TABB’s national effort to raise the bar for TAB contractors, especially with

 TABB certified firms now firmly established in many major market areas.
-With its ANSI accreditation, TABB has elevated performance expectations throughout the industry.
+With its ANAB accreditation, TABB has elevated performance expectations throughout the industry.

 SMACNA recommends including TABB in Specification Section 15990 or the new CSI Division